uoscompsci/PRISONER/doc/tutorials.demo.rst

   docker run -i -t -p 9000:9000 -p 5000:5000 --name prisoner-demo lhutton/prisoner-demo

+If your /etc/resolv.conf points to 127.0.0.1 (default on Ubuntu installs since 12.04) Docker will try to use public DNS to resolve domains.
+In some configurations, this might not work (if you receive "Name or service not known" errors when trying to use this experiment, this is probably the cause), in which case you will need to manually provide a nameserver by running the container as follows:

+ docker run -i -t -p 9000:9000 -p 5000:5000 -dns [YOUR_NAMESERVER_HERE] --name prisoner-demo lhutton/prisoner-demo

 Running the demo
 ----------------
 When the container starts, you will be prompted to enter the Facebook App ID and secret you noted earlier.
 Then, you will be given a URL to visit to start testing the experiment.